cakephp/docs/en/core-libraries/validation.rst

             ]);
         }
     }

+The localized plugin uses the two letter ISO code of the countries for validation, like en, fr, de.

 There are a few methods that are common to all classes, defined through the `ValidationInterface interface <https://github.com/cakephp/localized/blob/master/src/Validation/ValidationInterface.php>`_::